USS Straub: Decommissioning and fate

 Straub weighed anchor on 12 January 1946, transited the Panama Canal on 26 and 27 January, and arrived at New York on 1 February.
 At the completion of pre-inactivation overhaul, she sailed from New York on 20 February bound for Green Cove Springs, Florida, and there remained with the Atlantic Reserve Fleet until October 1958 when she was shifted to Charleston, South Carolina.
 Straub was struck from the Navy List on 1 August 1973, sold on 17 July 1974 and subsequently scrapped.

 Trivia

 A semi-fictional "DE-181" was portrayed in the 1957 film The Enemy Below, starring Robert Mitchum and Curd Jürgens.
 Named Haynes in the film, she was portrayed by the Buckley-class destroyer escort Whitehurst (DE-634).
 Stock footage of the Straub was used in an episode of Wonder Woman, The Bermuda Triangle Crisis.
 It also appeared briefly in an episode of "The Bionic Woman" of part III, Kill Oscar Goldman.
+USS Straub also starred in the TV show 12 O' Clock High in the 1967 Season 3 Episode 17 "The Hunters and The Killers".